Iapetus (moon): Two-tone coloration

 Light debris outside of Iapetus's orbit, either knocked free from the surface of a moon by micrometeoroid impacts or created in a collision, would spiral in as its orbit decays.
 It would have been darkened by exposure to sunlight.
 A portion of any such material that crossed Iapetus's orbit would have been swept up by its leading hemisphere, coating it; once this process created a modest contrast in albedo, and so a contrast in temperature, the thermal feedback described above would have come into play and exaggerated the contrast.
 In support of the hypothesis, simple numerical models of the exogenic deposition and thermal water redistribution processes can closely predict the two-toned appearance of Iapetus.
 A subtle color dichotomy between Iapetus's leading and trailing hemispheres, with the former being more reddish, can in fact be observed in comparisons between both bright and dark areas of the two hemispheres.
 In contrast to the elliptical shape of Cassini Regio, the color contrast closely follows the hemisphere boundaries; the gradation between the differently colored regions is gradual, on a scale of hundreds of kilometers.
 The next moon inward from Iapetus, chaotically rotating Hyperion, also has an unusual reddish color.

 The largest reservoir of such infalling material is Phoebe, the largest of the outer moons.
 Although Phoebe's composition is closer to that of the bright hemisphere of Iapetus than the dark one, dust from Phoebe would only be needed to establish a contrast in albedo, and presumably would have been largely obscured by later sublimation.
 The discovery of a tenuous disk of material in the plane of and just inside Phoebe's orbit was announced on 6 October 2009, supporting the model.
 The disk extends from 128 to 207 times the radius of Saturn, while Phoebe orbits at an average distance of 215 Saturn radii.
 It was detected with the Spitzer Space Telescope.

 Overall shape

-Current triaxial measurements of Iapetus give it radial dimensions of 746 × 746 × 712 km, with a mean radius of 734.5 ± 2.8 km.
+Current triaxial measurements of Iapetus give it radial dimensions of 746.7 × 745.7 × 712.1 km, with a mean radius of 734.3 ± 2.8 km.
 However, these measurements may be inaccurate on the kilometer scale as Iapetus's entire surface has not yet been imaged in high enough resolution.
+Its shape is within error to that of an oblate spheroid.
 The observed oblateness would be consistent with hydrostatic equilibrium if Iapetus had a rotational period of approximately 16 hours, but it does not; its current rotation period is 79 days.
 A possible explanation for this is that the shape of Iapetus was frozen by formation of a thick crust shortly after its formation, while its rotation continued to slow afterwards due to tidal dissipation, until it became tidally locked.